enormandeau/barque/README.md

 ### Configuration file

+Make a copy of the file named `02_info/barque_config.sh` and modify the parameters as needed.

+### Launching Barque

-Make a copy of the file named `02_info/barque_config.sh` and modify the parameters as needed, then launch the `barque` executable with the name of your configuration file as an argument, like this:
+Launch the `barque` executable with the name of your configuration file as an argument, like this:

 ```bash
 ./barque 02_info/MY_CONFIG_FILE.sh
 ```

-### Launching Barque

-For each new project, get a new copy of **Barque** from the sources listed in the **Installation** section and copy your data in the `04_data` folder.
-You will also need to put a database in Fasta format in the `03_databases` folder.

 ## Results